Engee documentation

 Dependencies

-To use this parameter, set the Element type parameters to Gaussian Antenna or Sinc Antenna.
+To use this parameter, set the Element type parameter to Gaussian Antenna or `Sinc Antenna'.

 Default value